lampapps/lampapps/_posts/2016-11-11-Whats-in-a-Domain-Name.md

 ### What is a Domain Name

 You may have heard that an Internet address is just a bunch of numbers.
 That is essentially true.
 But humans can't interpret those easily, so a system was developed to translate the numbers into words that you and I can read and remember easily.
 You can reach a website by typing into the browser's address bar the numbers (known as an IP address) or the domain name.
 For example: [104.43.142.34][msip] will take you to the same website as [microsoft.com][microsoft].
-When you type in the domain name a service call Domain Name System (DNS) translates the name into the number and sends you to the right place.
+When you type in the domain name a service called Domain Name System (DNS) translates the name into the number and sends you to the right place.
 This all takes place in  milliseconds.

 When you register a domain name it is yours to keep as long as you keep your registration current.
 The number is assigned to the hosting provider that owns the server that hosts your website.
 This allows the domain name owner to change the physical location of their website or email without changing their "trademark" on the Internet.
 Your email and website can even be at separate hosting services as we will demonstrate later.

 It is important to understand that there are thousands of people who are willing to take your money to host your site and register your domain name.
 There is an entire industry of resellers out there (I was one).
 Some are great, some, not so much.
 I have personally seen a small business loose their domain name because the developer of their website registered it for them.
 The developer never told the customer where it was registered or when it would expire.
 When that developer disappeared, so did the domain name, email and website.
 Their business was wiped off the Internet in one day.
 It can be very difficult to get back.
 It can take weeks and costs hundreds of dollars if it can be done at all.

+Your domain name should be registered in your name.
+Only those you trust should have access to it.
+It is as important to your business as the keys to the front door of your store.
 If you control your domain name yourself and your hosting provider disappears, or you decide to change providers, you can reestablish everything at another service in a short time without disruption of your website and email.
 I prefer to register my domain names with reputable, accredited registrars separate from where my website and email are hosted.
 I will cover this more below under registering a domain name.

-Your domain name should be registered in your name.
-Only those your trust should have access to it.
-It is as important to your business as the keys to the front door of your store.

 ### Choosing a Domain Name